A Test of Violence

 A Test of Violence is a 1969 BAFTA nominated British short film directed by Stuart Cooper.

 Summary

-Stuart Cooper's short, about the work of Spanish artist Juan Genovés, is an inspired introduction to the works of this extraordinary artist, exploring its minimalist aesthetic and storytelling qualities through a variety of cinematic techniques, including rostrum, animation, news footage and live action recreations.
+The film is an introduction to the work of Spanish artist Juan Genovés, exploring its minimalist aesthetic and storytelling qualities through a variety of cinematic techniques, including rostrum, animation, news footage and live action recreations.

 Accolades

-The film went on to win awards at multiple film festivals.
+The film went on to win awards at the 1970 Berlin (C.I.D.A.L.C.
+Gandhi Award), Moscow, and Venice film festivals.